 Hidalgo argues that the platform contributes to rising rents by removing a significant number of properties from the Paris rental market.
 French hoteliers have threatened to suspend their help in organising the 2024 Olympics, claiming the company exploits regulatory loopholes to undercut the hotel industry.

 The hotel trade isn’t a lobby group to be taken lightly, although it is arguably less powerful than it used to be.
 At one stage hotel operators used to make the largest contribution to the tourism bodies that traditionally lead a bid for the Olympics.
-Visit London, a previous iteration of the body that promotes the British capital as a tourist destination, was at one time almost exclusively financed by the hotel trade.
+Visit London, a previous iteration of the body that promotes the British capital as a tourist destination, was at one time almost exclusively financed by hoteliers.

 One of the largest demands placed on host cities as a condition for bidding for the event is the requirement to block-book a segment of their hotel bed stock at pre-agreed rates for the Olympic fortnight.
 In threatening to withdraw their support, French hoteliers have the power to remove one of the assets promised by the Paris 2024 bid book.